 Short-term plans tend to be somewhat similar to the sort of coverage that was available in the individual major medical market prior to 2014 (before the ACA reformed that market and added numerous consumer protections).
 Fixed-indemnity plans, however, tend to provide much less coverage.

 Instead of a deductible, coinsurance, and capped out-of-pocket costs, a fixed-indemnity plan operates from the perspective of limiting how much the insurance company has to pay, rather than limiting how much you have to pay.
-(To be clear, short-term health plans don’t entirely limit how much you have to pay, since they have annual and lifetime benefit limits.)
+(To be clear, short-term health plans don’t entirely limit how much you have to pay either, since they have annual and lifetime benefit limits.)

 A fixed-indemnity plan should not be considered a substitute for health insurance and it’s absolutely not something that you should rely on long-term.
 But if you find yourself in a position where there is literally nothing else you can buy, it could end up saving you some money if you need medical care, so it’s arguably better than nothing.
-And there are fixed-indemnity plans for sale in some of the states where there are no short-term plans available.
+And there are fixed-indemnity plans for sale in many of the states where there are no short-term plans available.

 Direct primary care